task-proxemics/XLeRobot/Assembly.md

 Connect all three Type-C power cables to the high-power charging section at the bottom of the power supply.
 Each cable provides up to 100W when charging simultaneously, which testing confirms is sufficient for 12V motor operation.

-Important: Connect the power last

-## Assemble from Scratch

-## Arms

-Refer to the SO100 repo

-### Personal Tips

-- Replace the motor's stock cross-head screws with M3 hex screws—they're more durable, easier to install, and the black screws blend better with the black arm.